Kelkifa/web-vite-react-typescript-teamworktc/README.md

 - ...

 ## Server
-<a href="https://github.com/Kelkifa/web-server-teamworktc"> Link github to Server</a>
+<a href="https://github.com/Kelkifa/web-server-teamworktc"> Github link to Server</a>

 ## Install and Run this Project
 Clone this project to your local and: